 05. Sublimation Printing:

 This type of printing uses heat-sensitive inks, which turn into a gas when heated.
 It then bonds with the material and becomes a part of it.
 Since it becomes a part of the material, the design doesn’t fade away or produce cracks.
-In this process, the pattern is first printed on sublimation paper and then printed by pressing the sublimation paper on the surface of the fabric; however, it is not suitable for printing on the cotton material, whereas only polyester fabric is used.
+In this process, the pattern is first printed on sublimation paper and then printed by pressing the sublimation paper on the surface of the fabric; however, it is not suitable for printing on cotton material, whereas only polyester fabric is used.

 - Apart from fabrics, sublimation can be used to print on other home decorations items such as ceramic mugs.